 Originally a musical project by Yasuko Onuki called "Mizu", the band began to come together with the arrival of Ichirou Agata and bassist Rika Hamamoto in 1991.
 In 1992 the project was renamed "Melt Banana".
 In 1993, the band opened for KK Null, frontman of Japanese metal band Zeni Geva, who was impressed enough to sign them to his label, and introduce them to Mark Fischer of Skin Graft Records.
 However, the band has not had an official drummer, ever since their first drummer left shortly after their conception as Mizu.
+As of 2018, the band also lacks a bassist, with Rika Hamamoto quitting in 2013.

 - (1994) Speak Squeak Creak